bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

   - "misc"
   - "javascript"
 images:
-  - /img/800/webhooks-splash.jpg
+  - "/img/800/fantasy-hooks-4k.png.webp"
+imageAlts:
+  - "A large anchor that looks like a hook"
 ---

-In this post, we'll be talking about and coding through a common integration pattern with an external API called a **webhook**.
+In this post, we'll be talking about coding with a common integration pattern with an external API called a *webhook*.
 Loosely speaking, there are three main types of communication you'll see when building an application.

 1. Frontend to Backend.